-Care Experienced/Estranged Students – support during your time at university through a dedicated contact.
+Care Experienced and Estranged Students (CEES) – support during your time at university through a dedicated contact.
 Email [email protected] to find out more.

 Counselling – finding solutions to your problems, ways of coping with university, or just a safe place to talk.

 Disability Support – If you have a medical condition, mobility, visual or hearing impairment, mental health support needs or you have an autism spectrum condition, the Inclusion team are here to provide extra support during your time at Edge Hill.
 Contact them on [email protected] or visit their website.
 If you have a specific learning difficulty (e.g. Dyslexia, Dyspraxia, ADD/ADHD), please contact the Learning Services SpLD team [email protected] or visit their website.

 Inclusion – individually tailored support for student with disabilities, autistic spectrum conditions and physical or sensory impairments.